-The Master/Mistress in Charge must ensure that correct dress is being worn before any member of the party boards the bus or car.
+The MiC must ensure that correct dress is being worn before any member of the party boards the bus or car.

 It is sensible to restrict the amount of free time given to pupils on a trip away from School.